microsearch/microsearch.github.io/services/search.md

   bar at the bottom of a video player.
 But this is inefficient.
 With fully indexed searchable transcripts, users can search their way into a video and even skip to the content they're interested in by clicking the transcript.
-highlight1: Online document and video management servies with full text search.
+highlight1: Online document and video management services with full text search.
 highlight2: Search the full text and metadata for all your videos and documents.
 highlight3: Jump to the exact moment in a video where your query appears.
 highlight4: <a href="/contact/">Get in Touch</a>.
 Get a Free Demo.
 ---